 One of the nation’s leading illusionists and performers, Derren Brown, heads to Leeds for the last weekend of March, as he performs his Infamous tour at the Grand Theatre and Opera House up until 29th March.
 For Infamous, a more ‘personal’ show, Derren has re-united with his close collaborator and friend, Andy Nyman, with whom he completed some of his most popular works.
 The Infamous show is Brown’s sixth show since 2002, and he’s toured every year since then.
 With over an estimated audience of over 2 million people his shows have won two prestigious Olivier Awards, for Something Wicked This Way Comes (2006) and Svengali (2012), so it’s no surprise that Brown still carries a passion for performing live shows.
 Tickets range between £20 and £38 and performances are taking place on both Friday 28th and Saturday 29th March.

-If you’re looking to enjoy an evening of city entertainment this month, make sure you book in at Roomzzz, to enjoy a full weekend of comfort.
+If you’re looking to enjoy an evening of city entertainment this month, why not book in at the Roomzzz luxury Manchester hotel and enjoy a full weekend of comfort?

 Categorised in: UK city breaks